Paranoid2droid/cv/index.md

 I got a Bachelor Degree in Physics, focusing on Acoustics.
 I engaged in some projects on room acoustics and concert hall design when I was an undergraduate.
 I also got a part-time job as an associate audio engineer and stage tech in the most professional livehouse in Shanghai.

 Right now I am doing my Master Degree in Electronic Engineering, with a research subject on DSP implementation of audio processing algorithms.
-I'm developing real-time system of soundfield analysis, including far-field sound source localization and near-field acoustic holography.
+I'm developing real-time system of soundfield analysis, including far-field sound source localization and near-field acoustical holography.

 With my experiences of acoustics and audio, I found my passion for research landed on the cross point of computer, music, and acoustics.
 I finished more than 10 courses on Kadenze about music technology and computer music, including ChucK, MAX/MSP, Physics-DSP, Machine Learning, FAUST, Machine Learning, Web, etc...
 And I am still working with them to build more interesting and meaningful things.
 I am looking forward to meet an opportunity to dig into music technology and computer music.